robbobfrh84/feHelper/README.md

 # toolkit
-A collection of useful built-in and custom Front-end functions, examples and demos.
+A collection of useful built-in and custom function, examples and demos.